metaDAOproject/vota-protocol/design/management_design.md

 ```
 The amounts with the i subscript will be stored in a map with index of the gauge address.

-`find-weights` - This will accept the output of `calculate-inputs` as
+`calculate-weights` - This will accept the output of `calculate-inputs` as
 and input and produce a json file with key value pairs
 of gauge address and weight.